+We expect to issue the shares to Commerce on or about June 7, 2010.
 Our common stock is traded on the NYSE Amex under the symbol "NBS."
-The warrants will not be listed on any national securities exchange.
-The last reported sale price of the common stock on June 24, 2010 was \$2.54 per share.
-As of May 14, 2010, the aggregate market value of our outstanding common stock held by non-affiliates was approximately \$88,110,629.
-We have sold or offered securities (including the 2,325,582 shares of common stock and the warrants to purchase an aggregate of 581,394 shares of common stock offered pursuant to this prospectus supplement and accompanying prospectus), having an aggregate market value of approximately \$8,934,379, pursuant to General Instruction I.B.6 of Form S-3 during the 12 calendar month period that ends on, and includes, the date of this prospectus supplement.
+The last reported sale price of the common stock on June 3, 2010 was \$2.38 per share.
+As of June 3, 2010, the aggregate market value of our outstanding common stock held by non-affiliates was approximately \$59,771,418.
+We have offered 749,018 shares of our common stock (including the 685,226 shares offered pursuant to this prospectus supplement and accompanying prospectus), having an aggregate market value of approximately \$1,951,825, pursuant to General Instruction I.B.6 of Form S-3 during the 12 calendar month period that ends on, and includes, the date of this prospectus supplement.